 What is it?

 The CSPP is an important tool to improve the safety and security by certifying individuals and/or businesses providing specific services at Los Angeles International Airport (LAX).
-The goal of the CSPP is to certify individuals and/or businesses to provide specific services for LAX airlines and/or tenants that result in high quality customer service, vehicle and equipment safety, facilities use and employee training.
+The goal of the CSPP is to increase customer service quality, improve vehicle and equipment safety, facilities use and employee training.

 What are the key requirements for a CSPLA?